claramoreira/claramoreira/README.md

 ### Hi there :smiley:

 My name is Clara and I'm from Brazil.
-I like to work on Front-End projects, but I'm also enjoying Data Science right now.
+I like to work with Python and I'm also enjoying Data Science right now.
 I'm currently working at Hexing as a Product Manager and I'm a Machine Learning/Software Engineering student at PUC Minas.

 If you wanna work on some Machine Learning projects together, please reach out. 👋